German tariff of 1879: Background

 In the Reichstag Bismarck announced that from henceforth the government's income would come from indirect rather than from direct taxation.
 Also, since "other states surround themselves with customs barriers it seems to me justified...that German products have a small advantage over foreign ones".
 The adoption of protectionism by Bismarck signalled a shift towards a greater reliance on the Conservatives for support rather than on the National Liberals.
 The tariff was supported by the two Conservative Parties and the Centre Party and opposed by the Progressives and the Socialists, with the Liberals divided.
 On 31 March Bismarck held a meeting with the Centrist deputy Ludwig Windthorst, where Bismarck agreed to relax the Kulturkampf against the Catholic Church in exchange for Centrist support for protection.

 The committee that drafted the tariff legislation was chaired by Georg Freiherr von und zu Franckenstein.
 He gave his name to a clause in the legislation that limited to 130 million marks as the maximum amount the central government could receive from customs revenue and the tobacco duty.
 The remaining amount would go to the federal states.
 On 9 July 1879 the Reichstag voted for the Franckenstein clause by 211 votes to 122 against.
 On 12 July the tariff bill was voted for by a majority of 100.

 Rates

 The tariff imposed moderate import duties on grain and raised the duties on livestock products.
-Wheat, rye and oats were subject to a duty of 1 mark per 100kg; on barley and maize 50 pfennigs; on flour 2 marks; on meat 12 marks; on oxen 20 marks; sheep 1 mark; pigs 25 marks.
-Raw materials for industry such as cotton, flax, hemp, wool and coal were admitted duty free.
+Wheat, rye and oats were subject to a duty of 1 mark per 100 kg; on barley and maize 50 pfennigs; on flour 2 marks; on meat 12 marks; on oxen 20 marks; sheep 1 mark; pigs 25 marks.
+Raw materials for industry such as cotton, flax, hemp, wool and coal were admitted duty-free.
 The duty on pig iron was 1 mark; on semi-manufactured goods made from iron and steel it ranged from 2 to 2.5 marks; for other iron and steel goods the duty ranged from 7.5 to 15 marks.
 On machinery it was 3 to 8 marks; for yarns and textiles the rates were 15 to 30 per cent. ad valorem.